nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 because less of the overall time is spent in setup compared to calculation.
-However, at 10,000x10,000, Rust is more performant in comparison, which I would guess is due to its compiler's optimizations producing the smallest block of machine code that is looped through 100,000,000 times, never needing to pause for garbage collection.
+However, at 10,000x10,000, Rust is more performant in comparison, which I would guess is due to its compiler's optimizations producing the smallest block of machine code that is looped through 100,000,000 times, dwarfing the setup time.
+Never needing to pause for garbage collection could also be a factor.

 The Python implementation definitely has room for improvement, because as efficient as Pillow is, we're still creating a diff image in memory (traversing both input images)